-3.29 Create t a range of job growing and re people and ne through the a Innovation Ca the principles of netdevelopment through the development, technologies ethods of construction and ality Network of ces a comprehensive network public spaces for leisure, bellbeing and recreation, which sed by walking or cycling, everyone.
+3.29 Create to a range of job growing and people and not through the all Innovation Ca the principles of netdevelopment through the development, technologies ethods of construction and iality Network of ces a comprehensive network public spaces for leisure, belibeing and recreation, which sed by walking or cycling, everyone.
 The spaces should with built development, ections to existing open ing the wider landscape, and fe corridors/achievement of et gain.